IsaacScript/isaacscript/README.md

 Please visit the [official website](https://isaacscript.github.io/) for more information.

 This is the [monorepo](https://en.wikipedia.org/wiki/Monorepo) that houses the various packages in the ecosystem.
-It is powered by [Nx](https://nx.dev/).

 <br>